The Doctor sighed and looked at the starfield stretched

 “Perhaps that’s why you are so at home with us?”

-carved mooring staff on one corner of the well cover and turned it.
-At
+staff on one corner of the well cover and turned it.
+At once, the vaulted

-once, the vaulted ceiling seemed to turn to glass.
+ceiling seemed to turn to glass.
 An illusion, of course.
+The ceiling was

-The ceiling was a massive panoramic viewscreen.
-But it was a hell of a
+a massive panoramic viewscreen.
+But it was a hell of a view.
+Dominique

-view.
-Dominique and Dominic stared with wide eyes at a view of the starfield
+and Dominic stared with wide eyes at a view of the starfield that revolved

-that revolved slowly until they could see the planet below, its landmass
+slowly until they could see the planet below, its landmass almost entirely

-“Lie down and look up at it,” he told them.
-And they did.
+“Lie down and look up at it,” The Doctor told them.
+They did.

 He lay beside them at first, trying to ignore the deep, mournful sound